Exclusive: 'The Real Housewives of Atlanta' Is Desperately Seeking Housewives, Season 14 Casting Is in Shambles | lovebscott.com

 LeToya Ali is not coming back.
 With Sheree Whitfield and Kenya Moore, production doesn’t need any more ‘bone collectors.’

 Ideally, production would have about 5 new housewives if they had their way, but apparently there are slim pickings down there in Atlanta.
-If you’ve wondered why certain ladies seem to ‘last’ longer than others, it’s because it’s difficult to find quality candidates to replace them.
+If you’ve wondered why certain ladies seem to ‘last’ longer than they should, it’s because they’re difficult to replace.

 And no, NeNe Leakes is not coming back in any way, shape, or form.